sanchay0/home/README.md

 - add ability to click on a tag and view posts by tag
 - add ability to make likes and comments
 - add email subscription option
-- add markdown admin support to make posts
+- add markdown admin support to make posts (using [TinyMCE](https://www.tiny.cloud/docs/tinymce/6/basic-setup/))
 - add redis cache, use nextjs-redis
 - edit photo and publish